NHS funding for Microprocessor Knees

 In December 2016 NHS England approved funding for the use of microprocessor knees (MPKs) for users with the Clinical Commissioning Policy on Microprocessor controlled prosthetic knees.

 NHS England found that following a review that there was evidence to consider supporting the routine commissioning of microprocessor limbs, devices which can offer life changing benefits to users and ensuring they can live a life without limitations.
-The main focus of the funding is to improve walking and balance by aiding walking movements in real time which reduces falls and accidents caused by a lack of stability that can be experienced with other prosthetic limbs.
-The overall goal of the funding is to improve the level of services available to users with limb loss in England.
+The funding objective is to improve walking and balance by aiding walking movements in real time, which turn reduces falls and accidents caused by a lack of stability.

 What is a microprocessor knee?

-An artificial knee joint which includes a battery-powered, built-in, programmable computer that continuously controls both swing and stance phase based on real time data of the user’s gait.
+An artificial knee joint which includes a battery-powered, built-in, programmable computer that continuously controls both swing and stance phase based on real-time data of the user’s gait.

 Other causes of limb loss include: